rpraghava/maven/CONTRIBUTING.md

 + If you're planning to implement a new feature it makes sense to discuss you're changes on the [dev list](https://maven.apache.org/mail-lists.html) first.
-  This way you can make sure you're not wasting your time on something that isn't considered to be in Apache Maven Enforcer's scope.
+  This way you can make sure you're not wasting your time on something that isn't considered to be in Apache Maven's scope.
 + Submit a ticket for your issue, assuming one does not already exist.
   + Clearly describe the issue including steps to reproduce when it is a bug.
   + Make sure you fill in the earliest version that you know has the issue.